DIG-Kaust/MLgeoscience/labs/README.md

 The repository is organized as follows:

 - **Data**: input data used in the practical sessions:

-- All of the other folders in this repository contains Python codes and Jupyter Notebooks used in the practical sessions:
+- **Notebooks**: Python codes and Jupyter Notebooks used in the practical sessions.
+More specifically,

-- **Notebooks**: input data used in the practical sessions:

    - **VisualOptimization**: Gradient-based optimization of a 2D cost function with visualization of model trajectories.
    - **BasicPytorch**: Introduction to PyTorch, Linear and Logistic Regression.